 What is Freelance Writing?

-So what is freelance writing anyways?
-How is it different from writing in magazines or the newspaper (if people still read those)?
+So what is freelance writing anyway?
+How is it different from getting published in magazines or the newspaper (does anyone still read those)?

-While this definition of freelance writing might sound overly simple, it’s literally exactly what it is.
+While this definition of it might sound overly simple, it’s literally exactly what the job entails.
 I really like this Quora answer for the best freelance writing definition:

 A freelance writer is what I like to call a “Pen for hire.”
 In every niche that you work in, you’ll exchange your words or time for money.
 You work completely independently.
 You don’t work for anyone, but you always work with people on your projects.”

-Plus, each client is different which makes it kind of fun.
+Plus, each client is different, which makes it kind of fun and not repetitive like a normal 9-5.
 Not to mention, you get to choose your niche and decide to who to work with.
 If you don’t like working with someone, you can simply let them go!